OpenNebula/docs/source/administration/authentication/ssh_auth.rst

 User Login
 ----------

-Users must execute the 'oneuser login' command to generate a login token, and export the new ``ONE_AUTH`` environment variable.
+Users must execute the 'oneuser login' command to generate a login token.
+The token will be stored in the $ONE\_AUTH environment variable.
 The command requires the OpenNebula username, and the authentication method (``–ssh`` in this case).

 .. code::

     newuser@frontend $ oneuser login newuser --ssh
-    export ONE_AUTH=/home/newuser/.one/one_ssh

-    newuser@frontend $ export ONE_AUTH=/home/newuser/.one/one_ssh

 The default ssh key is assumed to be in ``~/.ssh/id_rsa``, otherwise the path can be specified with the ``–key`` option.